A Note From The Editor 👋 (1)

 - As we continue to talk about the demise shopping in America, the Mall of America stands out as an interesting character in the ever-twisting future of retail narrative.

 - All eyes on the Upper Midwest.
 The Recent press continues to favor Minneapolis and explore how retail tech is growing here.
-Shift on!

 Taylor Pipes & The Shiftonomics Crew